mstksg/inCode/copy/entries/huffman-3.md

 #### Parser

-So now we have `dirStream :: Producer Direction IO r`, `PB.fromHandle hIn >-> bsToBytes >-> encodeByte encTable`, which is a producer of `Direction` drawn from the file.
+So now we have `dirsOut :: Producer Direction IO r`, which is a producer of `Direction`s drawn from the file.
 It's now time to "group up" the directions, using the "producer transformer" tactic we discussed earlier.

 ~~~haskell
 !!!huffman/encode.hs "dirsBytes ::"